Doug-Murphy/Demo-Testcontainers/README.md

 After you have verified that Docker and Docker Compose have been installed correctly, type `docker compose up -d` to start the required services.

+The API should be accessible at http://localhost:5167

 ## Database Setup
 There is nothing that you need to do for your database setup.
 This project uses EF Core Migrations so your required DB objects will be created for you, if needed, when the API starts.

+## Debugging
+If you'd like to debug the code, start the services from above using the Docker Compose instructions.
+After all services have started, run `docker compose stop api` to stop the API while keeping Postgres running.
+You can then run the API in your IDE of choice and use it as you would any other API.